Decimal: History of decimal fractions

 Historians of Chinese science have speculated that the idea of decimal fractions may have been transmitted from China to the Middle East.

 Al-Khwarizmi introduced fractions to Islamic countries in the early 9th century CE, written with a numerator above and denominator below, without a horizontal bar.
 This form of fraction remained in use for centuries.

 Positional decimal fractions appear for the first time in a book by the Arab mathematician Abu'l-Hasan al-Uqlidisi written in the 10th century.
 The Jewish mathematician Immanuel Bonfils used decimal fractions around 1350 but did not develop any notation to represent them.
-The Persian mathematician Jamshid al-Kashi used, and claimed to have discovered, decimal fractions in the 15th century.
+The Persian mathematician Jamshid al-Kashi significantly advanced the theory in the 15th century.
+In his work, The Key to Arithmetic (Miftah al-Hisab), al-Kashi provided the first systematic and comprehensive treatment of decimal fractions as a complete system, predating similar European developments by nearly 175 years.

 A forerunner of modern European decimal notation was introduced by Simon Stevin in the 16th century.
 Stevin's influential booklet De Thiende ("the art of tenths") was first published in Dutch in 1585 and translated into French as La Disme.

 John Napier introduced using the period (.) to separate the integer part of a decimal number from the fractional part in his book on constructing tables of logarithms, published posthumously in 1620.